 TOP OF PAGE

-nA symbol used to represent refractive index.
+nA symbol is used to represent the refractive index.

-NanometerOne millionth of a millimeter.
+NanometerOne-millionth of a millimeter.
 A common unit of measure for the wavelengths of high-frequency energy such as light.
 Abbreviated nm.

 Noise CurrentsAny noise voltage or current that prevents precise measurements.
 Dark current and thermal noise (from amplifiers and resistors) contribute to noise in fiber optic systems.

 Numerical Aperture (NA)The numerical aperture of an optical fiber defines the characteristic of the fiber in terms of its acceptance of impinging light.
-The larger the numerical aperture the larger the "openness" to which a fiber will accept light.
+The larger the numerical aperture the larger the "openness" to which fiber will accept light.